OpenTTD/website/_posts/2021-02-02-openttd-on-steam.md

 And when I say "we", a bit ironic to me, I mean the two developers that are around longest (myself and orudge).

 A while back orudge added OpenTTD to the [Microsoft Store](https://www.microsoft.com/en-us/p/openttd-official/9ncjg5rvrr1c).
-And today, I am happy to announce we are on [Steam](https://store.steampowered.com/app/1536610/OpenTTD/) too!
+And today, I am happy to announce we will be on [Steam](https://store.steampowered.com/app/1536610/OpenTTD/) too!

 Well, we are on Steam, but we haven't released anything there yet (sorry that I just got your hopes up, just to squash them right after :( ).
 This is partially because of how Steam works, but also because we know we can bring a better experience for Steam with our upcoming release.
-That brings me to the most exciting news: if everything goes as planned, we will release on Steam on the first of April, 2021!
+That brings me to the most exciting news: if everything goes as planned, we will release OpenTTD 1.11 on Steam on the first of April, 2021!
 And that is not even an [April fools'](https://en.wikipedia.org/wiki/April_Fools%27_Day) joke!

 You can already Wishlist OpenTTD today .. and till we release on Steam, you can find our game via [our website](https://www.openttd.org) ;)